mm80843/T3.5/docs/Benef/PBN__Benef_1042.md

 # __Strengthening of local economies and employment opportunities__

-## Name of the Benefit

-Supporting proximity-based trade and entrepreneurship can stimulate local economies, create jobs, and foster innovation and creativity in urban areas.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit by investing in projects that support proximity-based trade and entrepreneurship, as it can lead to increased business opportunities, job creation, and economic growth in urban areas.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1163.md)